On this page you will find the latest advice on:

 |Renting - Residential||Description|

 New applications - financial support for eligible tenants who are suffering hardship as a result of COVID-19.

-Extra support - A second, third and fourth relief payment is available for eligible tenants who have already received a payment and who are still suffering financial hardship as a result of COVID-19.
-Financial support available through to 31 March 2021.
+Extra support - A second, third, fourth and fifth relief payment is available for eligible tenants who have already received a payment and who are still suffering financial hardship as a result of COVID-19.
+Financial support available through to 30 June 2021.

 |Landlord Support Fund and Landlord Extra Support Fund|